For Property ManagersApartment Complexes · HOAs · Multi-Family Buildings

 Plug-In Solar Is Coming to Your Buildings.
 Here's How to Prepare.

-25+ states are advancing legislation that gives tenants the right to install plug-in solar.
+5 states have enacted plug-in solar laws (Utah, Maine, Virginia, Colorado, and Maryland).
+Connecticut, New Hampshire, and Vermont are awaiting governors' signatures.
 Forward-thinking property managers are turning this into a competitive advantage — offering solar-ready units as a premium amenity.

 25+